 Students are asked to memorize one Shakespearean monologue (1-2 minutes long) for their auditions.
-There will also be a free audition workshop on June 9th that students are welcome to attend.
+There will also be a free audition workshop that students are welcome to attend.
 No headshots or resumes are required!

 Please note: Students who are interested in design and wish to attend auditions as part of their process need not perform a monologue.
-Please contact me for more information!
+Please contact us for more information!

 Will there be costumes?
 What will they be like?

 The ensemble will determine what costumes are necessary for our telling of this story, and parents/guardians should rest assured that they will not need to buy anything that cannot be pulled from closets!